 RAISING CONCERNS AND INCIDENTS

-This policy covers concerns related to board members, staff, volunteers and interns, contractors and consultants, partner organisations, ChildFund ambassadors or supporters.
-However, through our close partnership with communities, ChildFund will also respond to all concerns raised by identifying appropriate support, facilitating referrals, assisting with reports to relevant authorities and advocating where appropriate.
+This policy covers concerns and incidents related to board members, staff, volunteers and interns, contractors and consultants, partner organisations, ChildFund ambassadors or supporters.
+However, through our close partnership with communities, ChildFund will also respond to all concerns and incidents raised by identifying appropriate support, facilitating referrals, assisting with reports to relevant authorities and advocating where appropriate.

 Board members, staff, volunteers and interns, contractors and consultants, partner organisations, ChildFund ambassadors and supporters must inform ChildFund Australia when they have a reasonable belief that a child has been harmed or is at risk of harm.